v01dlight/the-moth/README.md

 python theMoth.py --searchable_text_file /path/to/file.txt
 ```

+#### AI Suggestions

+If you further set the environment variable `OPENAI_API_KEY`, it will include a `/suggest` command that makes ChatGPT-based reccomendations based off the loaded game information.

 ### Running Unit Tests

 This codebase contains some unit tests, which can be executed by running the following command from the base directory: